100 days to World Half Marathon

 “I’d like to wish everyone training for the event the best of luck.
 I am sure it will be an amazing experience.”

-University Deputy Vice-Chancellor, Professor Elizabeth Treasure, and Professor Ian Hall, of the School of Earth and Ocean Sciences, have also been showing their support for the race by having their picture taken with a specially created ‘100 days to go’ promotional board.
+University Deputy Vice-Chancellor, Professor Elizabeth Treasure, and Professor Ian Hall, of the School of Earth and Environmental Sciences, have also been showing their support for the race by having their picture taken with a specially created ‘100 days to go’ promotional board.

 When the race takes place in March, Professor Hall will be carrying out research on board a vessel halfway around the world, but he will complete the 13.1 miles by running around the boat’s helipad.